varshil-shah/tours-api/README.md

 Natours API provides all the data related to tours and travel.
 This API contains endpoints for Tours, Users, Reviews and Bookings for a fictional tours company called Natours.

+The API is been hosted here [varshil-shah-natours-api](https://varshil-shah-natours-api.cyclic.app/).
+The complete documentation of an API is available here [Postman Natours API Documentation]() Feel free to test and do ping me if you find any issues.

 ### Tours

 This folder contains routes that will allow you to get all tours, get a specific one, delete a tour, create your own (if your user role is admin or lead-guide), update a tour, get its stats and even geospatial data like getting a tour within a specified radius and the distances of all tours from a specific point.